xmidt-org/docs/content/docs/operating/scytale.md

   clientTimeout: "127s"
   concurrency: 10
 ```
-Where PETASOS_HOSTNAME is your Petasos DNS record, docker container, or ip address listening on the
+Where `PETASOS_HOSTNAME` is your Petasos DNS record, docker container, or ip address listening on the
-PRIMARY_PORT.
+`PRIMARY_PORT`.

 _**NOTE**_: if you have domain or host certificates available, we recommend
 always running the service (and all components in the service) in https mode.